Stade Malien: The 2009 African Confederation Cup Winner

 Stade Malien won the Confederation Cup for the year 2009 in a hard-fought battle against the Algerian giant Entente Sétif.
 Stade had initially suffered a 2–0 defeat to ES Sétif in the first leg of the cup's final, with its key players blaming the defeat on an unfriendly whether in Sétif.
 However, in the second leg, which was played on 5 December 2009 before 20–50.000 spectators at Modibo Keita Stadium in the Malian capital, the Bamako-based team stunningly overcame the Algerian side 3–2 on penalties after the regular 90 min. ended in favor of "Les Blancs" 2–0, which had tied the games of the two legs overall.
 This conclusive victory of Stade Malien was first of its kind in the history of Malian football as the country had never before won a real continental cup.
-Stade Malien and AS Real de Bamako as well as the country's national team, les Aigles du Mali, had been high value continental runners-up in the years of 1964, 1966, and 1972.
+Stade Malien and AS Real de Bamako as well as the country's national team, les Aigles du Mali, had been high value continental runner-up in the years of 1964, 1966, and 1972.
 But it is Stade Malien that finally received a continental trophy for the satisfaction of the Malian football fans.